Skip to main content

 Biography

-Manuel Müller studied chemistry at ETH Zurich.
+Dr Manuel Müller is a Reader in Chemical Biology in the Department of Chemistry, King’s College London.
+He studied biochemistry and chemistry at ETH Zurich.
 After a summer internship with Prof. Andrew Ellington at UT Austin in 2006, Müller returned to ETH where he completed his PhD in protein engineering and evolution under the supervision of Prof. Donald Hilvert in 2010.
 For his postdoctoral work, he joined Prof. Tom Muir’s lab in Princeton where he developed and applied chemical biology tools to study chromatin modifying enzymes.
-Since 2016, Manuel is a Sir Henry Dale Fellow of the Wellcome Trust and Royal Society in the Department of Chemistry at King’s College London.
+In 2016, Manuel was awarded a Sir Henry Dale Fellowship of the Wellcome Trust and the Royal Society to launch his independent group at King’s College London.
+He was awarded the RSC Norman Heatley Award (2021) and was promoted to Reader in 2022.

 Research Interests